-(Confession: Actually I was doing a post on the Light as Air Orange Chiffon Cake with Chocolate Icing but it was too long and so I decided to break it up.
+(Confession: Actually I was doing a post on the orange chiffon cake but it was too long and so I decided to break it up.
 Hence the random oranges in the pictures.)

-Whisked egg whites trap a lot of air and this acts as a raising agent.
-The result is really light cakes.
-It is also a great technique for featherlight pancakes.
+Whisked egg whites trap a lot of air.
+The air is a raising agent.
+It results in light airy cakes and pancakes.

 First.
 You need a clean dry bowl.
 Preferably stainless steel or glass.
 A tip I picked up was to dip a paper towel in vinegar, and do a quick wipe down of the bowl and the beaters.